BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

 }
 ```

-## OrderBooks
+## Order Books
-THIS IS BEING OVERHAULED CURRENTLY
+THIS IS NOT FINALIZED
 ***Things to consider***
 - The engine updates best bid, best offer, order book levels and last prices using `SymbolName` if we have more than 1 data feed per SymbolName, those streams will be combined into the same maps.
 - The best bid and best offer will always replace and == order book level 0